foxriver76/ioBroker.denon/README.md

    *3: Bright --> turns display bright*

+* expertCommand
+   *You can send your own custom commands with this state.
+You can find an overview about the existing commands in the AVR-Control-Protocol.pdf*
+      *Example:*
+    ```javascript
+    setState('denon.0.expertCommand', 'ECOON'); // Turns Main Zone ECO mode on
+    ```

 ## Missing functions & bugs
 If you are missing any functions or detected a bug, please open an [issue](https://github.com/foxriver76/ioBroker.denon/issues).